-The Medicaid Summary (Accounting>Billing>Medicaid Summary) page lists all Medicaid-type Funders and the status of all claims within a given date range.
+The Electronic Billing Summary (Accounting>Billing>Electronic Billing Summary) page lists all Medicaid-type Funders and the status of all claims within a given date range.
 The date range filter at the top of the page is by default set to the last 60 days.

-Medicaid funding is paid out on behalf of eligible recipients through insurance companies that ensure that the correct Services have been rendered.
+Funding for Electronic Billing is paid out on behalf of recipients through insurance companies that ensure that the correct Services have been rendered.
 Claims are submitted to these Funders through a third-party clearinghouse.
-The clearinghouse is responsible for ensuring that the claims are sent to the right Funder and collecting the Funders' responses, which are then sent back to AlayaCare.
+The clearinghouse is responsible for ensuring that the claims are sent to the right Funders and for collecting the Funders' responses, which are then sent back to AlayaCare.